 What does the bible say about this:

 Endtime Prophets gets about 3 times as many hits from people searching for Joyce Meyer than any other false teacher or false prophet on this site.
-Why do you suppose that is?
-Could it be a lot of people are concerned with her teachings?
+It's obvious a lot of people are concerned with her teachings?

-The author of this site listens to Joyce Meyer occasionally on TBN and she can't even listen for 5 minutes without hearing scripture being taken out of context.
-If you are having concerns about her teachings just record her programs and then stop the tape and read the verses she quotes in context (read the whole chapter to see what it's really about ) and you should be able to see that she is not following the true meaning of Scripture.
+The author of this site listens to Joyce Meyer occasionally on TBN to find more false teachings but she can't even listen for 5 minutes without hearing scripture being taken out of context.
+If you are having concerns about her teachings just record her programs and then stop the tape and read the verses she quotes in context (read the whole chapter to see what it's really about ) and you should be able to see that she is taking scripture out of context and not following the true meaning of Scripture.

-Joyce Meyer is also among those who claim Jesus Died Spiritually (along with Kenneth Hagin, Kenneth Copeland, Jan Crouch, et. al.) see : Jesus Did NOT Die Spiritually by Lori Eldridge.
+Joyce Meyer is also among those who claim Jesus Died Spiritually (along with Kenneth Hagin, Kenneth Copeland, Jan Crouch, et. al.) see : Jesus Did NOT Die Spiritually.

 Doctrinal Ambiguity of a Wandering Star: The Changing Views of Joyce MeyerFrom Personal Freedom Outreach.
 A critique of Meyer's belief that Jesus went to hell to pay for our sins and other false teachings.